About Coach Tom

 A Lifetime of Playing Golf

-My coaching story begins long before I became a golf instructor.
-I began playing golf at the eight years old.
-I carried on to play in high school and then a couple of years at Penn State University.
+My coaching story began long before I became a golf instructor.
+I began playing golf at eight years old.
+I continued to play in high school and then for a couple of years at Penn State University.
 I took a few years away from the game to finish my degree and get established in the banking business.
-But after graduating from Penn State and moving out to Denver, I caught the bug to play golf again.
+But after graduating from Penn State and moving to Denver, I caught the bug to play golf again.

 I set my sights on the Senior Tour, thinking that in 20 years, I ought to be good enough to compete.
 As it turned out, I had a fruitful and enjoyable amateur career.